klarna/jesse/README.md

 A `schema_invalid` error is a tuple on the form `{schema_invalid, Schema, ErrorType}` where
-* Schema is the part of the schema whis is invalid
+* Schema is the part of the schema which is invalid
 * ErrorType is an atom such as `missing_id_field` or a tuple such as `{wrong_type_dependency, Dependency}`.